The Role of Solenoid Valves in Pneumatic and Hydraulic Power Systems

 Choosing the Right Solenoid Valve

 When it comes to choosing the right solenoid valve, you have got to know what sort of environment it will be operating in.
 This is important because such valves are designed to work in an environment that is free of solid particles.
 Typically a solenoid valve would be used in an environment comprised comprising of water, heat transfer fluids, petroleum by-products, compressed air, and steam.
 It is important to possess this information for it will help you determine the material that your solenoid valve should be made of- For instance stainless steel is ideal in the case of food product liquids and corrosive liquids or gasses.
-In the case of fuel, inert gas, fuel, and air brass is the material of choice.
+In the case of fuel, inert gas, fuel, and air brass are the material of choice.
 In the case of the food and chemical sectors, it is plastic.

 - You also have also got to know as to whether you should be going for a standalone type or manifold mounted.
 In the case of standalone the inline valves have to be mounted near the actuator to enhance performance and all the ports happen to be a part of an inland port’s body.
 In the case of manifold mounted units, the valves share both exhaust and supply channels.